1954 Italian expedition to K2: Preparing for the summit attempt

 Bonatti, Gallotti, Abram, Mahdi and Isakhan all met and reached Camp VIII by noon on 30 July.
 At 15:30 Bonatti, Abram and Mahdi went on with the oxygen cylinders towards Camp IX.
 The Hunzas had not been provided with high-altitude boots and to induce Mahdi to go on higher Bonatti had offered him a cash bonus and had also hinted that he might be allowed to go right up to the summit.
 They went without a tent or sleeping bags.
 At about 16:30 they shouted and heard a reply from the summit team at Camp IX but could not locate them nor see any tracks to follow.
 They climbed higher but by 18:30 the sun was setting and Abram had to go down because of frostbite.
 They now could see tracks in the snow but still no tent and it would be dark imminently.
 Mahdi was starting to panic.
 On dangerous terrain sloping at 50° and still with the heavy oxygen sets they called again but had to come to a halt at 8100 m.
+It was later revealed that Compagnoni had deliberately moved the camp in order to prevent Bonatti and Mahdi from potentially reaching the summit, apparently fearing he might lose the spotlight to the younger and fitter Bonatti.